 During the conversation, it’s very important that the employee seems positive and supported.
 Simply because an individual has a mental health illness or going through depression at work does not imply that they are incapable to execute their job.
-Try to be supportive and set fair performance expectations that require meeting for the organization.
+Try to be supportive and set fair performance expectations that require a meeting for the organization.

 2. Take Help

-If you’ve realized that you’re feeling depressed, then positively, you’ve already started the treatment for fighting depression—working with a support group or a therapist are one of the best ways that will help you deal with all the symptoms that you’re facing, which in turn will encourage you better handle your professional life.
+If you’ve realized that you’re feeling depressed, then positively, you’ve already started the treatment for fighting depression—working with a support group or a therapist are one of the best ways that will help you deal with all the symptoms that you’re facing, which in turn will encourage you to better handle your professional life.

 If not, keep in mind that most organizations offer some or the other type of coverage for mental health.
 Many companies also offer additional services for mental health through their Employee Assistance Programs.